 Using Hydrogen Peroxide for Laundry

-The same bottle of hydrogen peroxide that's in your first aid cabinet can be used throughout the house and in the laundry room to whiten whites, brighten colors, remove stains and odors, and clean and disinfect your washer.
+The same bottle of hydrogen peroxide in your first aid cabinet can be used throughout the house and in the laundry room to whiten whites, brighten colors, remove stains and odors, and clean and disinfect your washer.

-If you're not sure you'll get the best results for your efforts, test the bottle hydrogen peroxide first before using.
+If you're not sure how old your bottle is and if you'll get the best results for your efforts, test hydrogen peroxide first before using.
 Simply pour a bit into a glass cup and if it fizzes, you're ready to go.
 No fizz?
 Buy a new bottle.

 Hydrogen Peroxide Precautions in the Laundry